Blog icon

 Urban Monitor™ has been applied to a variety of problems some of which include, urban greenspace and heat island assessment, direct and indirect ground water recharge estimation, and off-site monitoring of land cover and elevation change resulting from oil and gas operations.
 Baselines have been established for the greater metropolitan areas of Perth, Melbourne and Sydney.

-One of the key outcomes of Urban Monitor™ has been to support state and local government authorities to develop their urban forest strategies.
-This standardised and high-quality Urban Monitor™ resource has been used by numerous local government authorities to develop their urban forest strategies.
+One of the key uses of Urban Monitor™ has been to support state and local government authorities to develop their urban forest strategies.
+This standardised and high-quality Urban Monitor™ derived resource has been used by numerous local government authorities to develop their urban forest strategies.

 Local governments utilise the information to identify where they are losing trees, where they need to re-plant, and offers robust, evidence-based information, suburb by suburb.
 This enables local governments to tailor their policies and strategies to protect and enhance their individual urban canopy.